Rizzo delivers again for new team, Yankees rout Orioles 10-3

 Severino will continue to build up arm strength.
 Prior to Tuesday’s outing for Double-A Somerset, Severino had been sidelined since June 12 after suffering a strained right groin.

-“An encouraging step for Sevy,” Yankees manager Aaron Boone said.
+“An encouraging step for Sevy,” Boone said.

 “We don’t want to feel like we’re rushing him back for a guy that hasn’t pitched in the big leagues for close to 20-plus months.
 You don’t want to take him out of his rehab assignment – essentially his spring training – early.”